mrkeles61/Blogger/PROJECT_SUMMARY.md

 ## Overview

-Bilfen Blog is a web blog application developed as an academic sample project.
-The codebase is organized as a monorepo containing a Node.js Express backend API and a Nuxt 2 frontend application.
-The project is currently in a scaffolded state with placeholder implementations demonstrating the intended architecture and user interface, but without database integration or complete CRUD functionality.
+Bilfen Blog is a full-featured web blog application developed as a production-ready monorepo.
+The codebase contains a Node.js Express backend API with Prisma ORM, a Nuxt 2 frontend application with comprehensive UI, and a React Native mobile app (scaffolded, not actively developed).
+The project features complete database integration, authentication, social features, advanced search, moderation system, and a modern dark-themed UI.

 ## Tech Stack